mavera12/EHR/Generic-Module-Framework:-States.md

 The `AllergyOnset` state type indicates a point in the module where the patient acquires an allergy.
 This is _not_ necessarily the same as when the allergy is diagnosed and recorded in the patient's record.
 In fact, it is possible for an allergy to onset but never be discovered.

-If the AllergyOnset state's `target_encounter` is set to the name of a future encounter, then the allergy will be diagnosed when that future encounter occurs.
-If the `target_encounter` is set to the name of a previous encounter, then the condition will only be diagnosed if the AllergyOnset start time is the same as the encounter's start time.
-See the Encounter section above for more details.
+If the AllergyOnset state's `target_encounter` is set to the name of a future encounter, then the allergy will only be diagnosed when that future encounter occurs.
 ### Future Implementation Considerations

 Although the generic module framework supports a distinction between an allergy's onset date and diagnosis date, currently only the diagnosis date is recorded.
 In the future, the `Synthea::Output::Record::condition` method should be updated to support an onset date.